madiele/vod2pod-rss/README.md

 - Youtube channel avatar is not present and results are limited to 15 when no YouTube API key is set.

 # Usage

+## Web UI
 <a label="frontend" href="https://user-images.githubusercontent.com/4585690/234704870-0bf3023a-78e0-4ccc-adea-9d1f6ea2fabc.png"><img src="https://user-images.githubusercontent.com/4585690/234704870-0bf3023a-78e0-4ccc-adea-9d1f6ea2fabc.png" align="right" width="400px" ></a>
+- just go where you hosted vod2pod and you will find an easy to use UI to generate the feed
-## Generate A Podcast URL
+## Manually Generate A Podcast URL
-- In a web browser goto: http://myserver.com/ or http://localhost/
+- In a web browser go to where you hosted vod2pod, es: http://myserver.com/ or http://localhost/
   - In the web page that opens paste the channel you want to convert to podcast and copy the generated link.
 - Optionally goto : http://myserver.com/transcodize_rss?url=channel_url
   - An RSS will be generated.